wildlife of the Kalahari and Northern Karoo

 Group flights

-Group flights are with British Airways from London Heathrow to Johannesburg.
+Group flights are with KLM from London Heathrow to Kilimanjaro.

 Time zone